UK Labour Party sweeps to power in historic election win with Keir Starmer

 The Liberal Democrats won about 70 seats, on a slightly lower share of the vote than Reform because its votes were more efficiently distributed.
 In Britain's first-past-the-post system, the candidate with the most votes in each constituency wins.

-The Green Party has won four seats, up from just one before the election.
+The Green Party won four seats, up from just one before the election.

 One of the biggest losers was the Scottish National Party, which held most of Scotland's 57 seats before the election but looked set to lose all but handful, mostly to Labour.